dseeni/TechArtDemos/README.md

 -----------------------------------------------------------------------
 **Skew Line Solver (4,4):**
 ```
-The most common case, where no precise intersection exists so Skew is called.
+The most common case, where no precise intersection exists.
 ```
 ![](./DemoExamples/UnChamfer43and33and44.gif)